5 Ways Cyclists Can Benefit from Pilates

 If you’re a dedicated cyclist, your training is already extensive, and often intensive.
 So I’m going to focus on five specific benefits that a Pilates practice brings to active cycling.

 5 Benefits of Pilates for Cyclists

-- A regular Pilates practice increases core awareness and strengthening , enabling greater ease with positioning.
+- Forward hinge improvement.
+Pilates practice brings core awareness and strengthening to the cyclist, and supports you in the proper bike posture.
 Much time is spent in a forward hinge when riding, and knowing how to find and maintain a hinge without over using your back muscles is tremendously beneficial.

 - Breath support.
 With proper posture and alignment, you’ll become more aware of proper breathing.
 That’s also a huge support for “climbers” (cycling enthusiasts that focus on big climbs) and helps keep your lower back healthy.

 - Lat awareness.
 Pilates teaches how to engage and draw lats down, so as a cyclist, you’ll be more likely to maintain proper bike posture.
 That keeps tension out of your sensitive neck area, too.

 - Fine muscle development.
 Cycling tends to work the larger muscle groups, where a Pilates practice helps even out muscle development.
 With a focus on balance, flexibility and whole body movement, working the muscles evenly on both sides of the body is a fundamental principle of Pilates.